jaedsongms/Website/_pages/publications.md

   * Paper: Digital Government for whom?
 Profile and challenges for non-users in the Brazilian context.
 With Mota FPB.

   * Paper: The expansion of municipal e-services in the context of the COVID-19 pandemic: an exploratory analysis.
-With Mota FPB
+With Mota FPB.

   * Paper: Bureaucracy, Political Appointments and Patronage: an brief overview.

   * Paper: Transparency at local Level: Vertical Diffusion and Institutionalization of Municipal Freedom of Informations Laws in Brazilian Federalism.
-With Barreto RTS
+With Barreto RTS.

   * Paper: Small-n research, observations, and inference approaches: reflections on case study-based research.